isomerpages/nparks-gardening/page-index/edible-plants/_posts/2023-07-18-post-Sweet Potato.md

 	<h4>Sun and soil needs:</h4>
 	<img title="Flowering Sweet Potato Plant.
 Photo by Jacqueline Chua." src="images/Plants/SweetPotato_JacChua.jpg">
 	<p>This vine thrives in both full and partial sun gardens and grows best with <a href="/page-index/horticulture-techniques/gauging-light/">4-8 hours of direct sunlight, but can also grow in 4- 6 hours of indirect sunlight</a> but at a slower pace.</p>
-	<p>Plants do best in <a href="/page-index/horticulture-techniques/soil/">loamy soil</a> at least 30cm deep, or in <a href="/page-index/horticulture-techniques/true-ground/">true ground</a>.
+<p>Plants do best in <a href="/page-index/horticulture-techniques/planting-in-containers/">pots</a> with <a href="/page-index/horticulture-techniques/soil/">loamy soil</a> at least 30cm deep, or in <a href="/page-index/horticulture-techniques/true-ground/">true ground</a>.
 The plant can be grown in smaller pots about 10cm deep but will not produce large tubers.
 Tuber growth can be encouraged by adding lots of <a href="/page-index/horticulture-techniques/soil-amendments/">organic material</a> to the soil, making it soft.</p>
 	<p>This plant does best when watered regularly but will not survive <a href="/page-index/plant-problems/waterlogging/">waterlogging</a>.
 It can tolerate drought for short periods of time, but the lack of water will reduce its growth.</p>
 	<p>As a fast-growing vine, this plant is traditionally left to sprawl on large patches of soil, but it can be also grown up a <a href="/page-index/hardscapes/trellises/">trellis</a>. <a href="/page-index/horticulture-techniques/pruning/">Regular pruning</a> will encourage additional growth and improve air circulation.</p>
 	<br>